-Reader: For the gift that the life of (insert name) was for us; (his/her) friendship, joy and smile etc.

-(edit as appropriate).
+Reader: For the gift that the life of (insert name) was for us; (his/her) friendship, joy and smile etc. (edit as appropriate).
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For courage, faith and hope in God's promises to us as we continue our journey without the physical presence of (insert name).
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For our school community: that we will always look out for each other and remind one another that each of us is precious and loved.
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For the gifts we have received from, (insert name) we pray in thanksgiving.
 May we remember him/her by passing on their gifts as we continue to write our own story.
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For ourselves, that we will always remember and celebrate what (insert name) meant for us.

+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For our school community and the many ways in which we are made to feel safe and among friends who care for us.
+Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: May (insert name)'s family find hope knowing that God is abounding in kindness and compassion.
 Lord, hear us.

+All: Lord, hear our prayer.

+OR

 Reader: For all of us gathered here in prayer.
 May God's Word continue to be our light.

+All: Lord, hear us.
+Lord, hear our prayer.